In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 solve a specific binary, I usually name my solver script the same

-as the binary with the .py
+as the binary with the .py extension which allows to automatically

 pass the binary file from the solver script name: